Systems of fully nonlinear parabolic obstacle problems with Neumann boundary conditions: Proof of Theorem : Perron's method and barrier construction.

-What remains now is simply to pick $A$ so that $A - \max_{i,j \in \{1, \dots, m\}}|D_x c_{ij}| \geq \tilde{A}$ and then, for any $\epsilon >0$, choose $B$ and then $C$ with this $A$ given such that the above calculations hold.
 Last, we note that the constructed barrier now satisfies the boundary condition in the classical sense.
 This suffices as Proposition 7.2 of \cite{CIL92} and the specific form of the function $B_i$ (cf. $(7.4)$ of \cite{CIL92}) then gives that the boundary condition also holds in the viscosity sense. \end{proof}

 \begin{proof} [Proof of Proposition \ref{prop:Perron}] Note first that $w$ is well defined and bounded by the assumption of existence of sub- and supersolutions.
 Let $w_\ast:=(w_{\ast, 1}, \ldots, w_{\ast,m})$ and $w^\ast:=(w^\ast_1, \ldots, w^\ast_m)$ denote the lower- and upper semi-continuous envelopes of $w=(w_1, \dots, w_m)$, respectively, i.e., the largest LSC function that is dominated by $w$ and the smallest USC function that dominates $w$, respectively.
 By definition and Theorem \ref{thm:comparison} we have, for any $i, \hat x$ and $\epsilon>0$ fixed,